A futures bet is a term used by bookmakers and gamblers to refer to a wager on an event that is determined in the

 Why wager on a futures bet?

 The more time between the wager and the occurrence of the event, the more factors are possible that could influence the outcome.
-This presents more perceived risk to the selection in question.
+This presents a more perceived risk to the selection in question.
 Therefore the odds tend to be more appealing as the immediate action unfolds.

 Depending on how the team/individual performs involved in the selection during the upcoming action will then determine which way the odds go from that point (either up, down or remain the same).
 You can place futures on almost every betting app that we cover.

 The person placing the wager could either find themselves in a better position than if they had waited, or a worse one.
 That is all supposed to be part of the risk, fun, and enjoyment of it all.
 Offerings by all respected bookmakers (we only recommend respected and trustworthy bookmakers on our site) tend to be fair and reflect accurately the probability of the outcome at that exact moment in time.

 If confidence exists that the outcome will still ring true, the extra spend may well be worth the risk, as this would lead to maximizing the returns.
 A sensible strategy if the wager goes on to win, but only reasonable as long as this extra stake doesn’t topple the enjoyment.

-It’s important to remember that just as any wager has the ability of winning, it also has the ability to lose and nobody likes to lose.
+It’s important to remember that just as any wager has the ability to win, it also has the ability to lose and nobody likes to lose.
 Especially when they cannot afford to do so.
 Gamble for enjoyment when you are in a position to do so and when you are enjoying the experience.
-Never gamble as a means to and end.
+Never gamble as a means to an end.